 This course is an introduction to the study of the English Language.
 The phonology, history and grammar of English are examined in the context of cultural, social, and political history with attention also to current linguistic theory.
-(Prerequisite: EN113; and EN212, EN213)
+(Prerequisite: EN113; and one 200-level English literature course).